rkthomps/MCTSSnake/README.md

 - `TheBot`: This module contains an implementation of the competitions `Bot` interface which is required to compete against other bots.
 - `Controller`: This module implements an intermediate entity that allows our agent to query our MCTS search tree.
 Otherwise we would have to store game state information in each node which would likely slow down the rollouts.
 - `Node`: This module implements a single node in the MCTS search tree along with its functionality.
+- The `TheBot`, `Controller`, and `Node` combine to define the implementation of our UCT agent (UCT explore term and Informed Selection).
+- Similarly, `PUCTBot`, `PUCTController`, and `PUCTNode` combine to define the implementation of our PUCT agent (PUCT explore term and Informed Selection).
+- Finally, `NaiveBot`, `NaiveController`, and `NaiveNode` combine to define the implementation of our NaiveBot agent (PUCT explore term and Naive Selection).

 ### humanBot Package